 That the police had probable cause to stop and arrest you

 All of the tests were performed correctly and all the machines were in proper working order.

 In addition, BAC tests can be challenged, PAS tests are known to be unreliable, and field sobriety “tests” are nothing more than subjective agility exercises and their connection to sobriety is questionable at best.

 Then there is the officer’s credibility to be questioned.
 For example, the police report will say you had red, watery eyes, but will the booking photo match that description?
 They will say your speech was slurred, but will the dash-cam audio confirm or disprove that?
 They will say you were staggering, but will the dash-cam video show that to be true?

 When it comes to a DUI in and around Long Beach, there are many questions to be asked and many procedures to be questioned and that is reason enough to enlist the services of a tough and experienced DUI Lawyer in Long Beach.

 There is no shortage of lawyers in the Los Angeles area, but how do you pick the right one for you?

 In my humble opinion, there are certain key things to look for when deciding on a lawyer to handle your DUI case in and around Long Beach.
-For example:

 In DUI and criminal matters, your lawyer should not be difficult to reach at a moment’s notice.
 You should not have to traverse layers of assistants and receptionists in order to speak to your lawyer.
 Better still, you should have multiple lawyers you can contact who have knowledge of your case.